esshka/neat-gpt/README.md

 This `micro-gpt` variant was produced entirely with neuroevolution (NEAT-style search over topology and weights), not with standard gradient-based backpropagation.
 The main experiment goal was to test whether a compact GPT-like model can be discovered this way end-to-end.

+## Compactness Note (vs microGPT reference)

+Karpathy's article notes a microGPT baseline at `4,192` parameters and explains that large GPT-4 class systems scale the same core Transformer pattern to far larger width/depth with extra blocks.

+This evolved vector-neuron model is smaller in this experiment:
+- enabled topology: `45` neurons, `98` connections
+- enabled parameter estimate: `253` (connection matrix elements + bias vectors + attn-block meta vectors)

+So the obtained result is not only functional for this setup, but also significantly more compact than the cited microGPT reference.

 ## Reproducible Result

 ```